New Beginnings Academic Integrity Policy

 Use AI such as ChatGPT as a tool, not a substitute: The use of AI is meant to be an aid in completing assignments, not a substitute for critical thinking or original work.
 Students who use AI such as ChatGPT are expected to use it to supplement their own knowledge and ideas, not to provide complete answers to assignments.

 Ensure accuracy: AI is a powerful tool, but it is not infallible.
 Students are responsible for ensuring the accuracy of any information or responses generated by AI.
 You will likely need to refine your prompt in order to obtain a good outcome.
 Assume numbers and facts are wrong unless you have checked with yourself through a valid source.
 You will be responsible for any errors or omissions.
+If the text is referring to something that happened in the required reading (book, online content, or otherwise), make sure it’s correct and that the information matches the material.

 Avoid plagiarism: Using AI to generate content that is identical or substantially similar to another source without proper attribution constitutes plagiarism.
 Students must ensure that any material generated by AI is properly cited, and that any paraphrasing is done in your own words.